benjamindehli/MidnightWurli/README.md

 ## Description

 Midnight Wurli is a sampled Wurlitzer 200A electric piano instrument that focuses on capturing the character of the instrument played softly at low volume.
 It uses two signal sources: the direct line out from the Wurlitzer and a contact microphone attached to the instrument.
-The contact microphone captures the mechanical noises—such as key clicks, release sounds, and pedal movements which results in a more intimate, close-up sound.
+The contact microphone captures the mechanical noises, such as key clicks, release sounds, and pedal movements which results in a more intimate, close-up sound.

 The instrument includes both tonal samples and mechanical noise samples.
 It also features built-in effects including tremolo, tape echo, room reverb, and multiple amplifier impulse responses.
 Each key includes velocity-based round robins to enhance realism.